The Man in Black, The Undertaker, simply Johnny…. whatever you call Johnny Cash, his name is synonymous with country music.

 She’s never been one for me except courage and inspiration.
 I thank God for June Carter, I love her with all my heart.

 I would like to do a song that she wrote that she was extremely proud of.”

-You can just hear the heartbreak in his voice, and Johnny himself would eventually pass away as well just a couple months later.
+You can hear the heartbreak in his voice, and Johnny himself would eventually pass away (complications from diabetes) four months after June’s passing.